nestor-custodio/crapi/README.md

 ## License

-Crapi is available as open source under the terms of the [MIT License](https://tldrlegal.com/license/mit-license).
+CrAPI is available as open source under the terms of the [MIT License](https://tldrlegal.com/license/mit-license).